dendi312903/PicCam/README.md

 # PicCam
 🎥 PicCam

 PicCam is a lightweight app that changes an image based on your microphone’s volume level.
-The louder the sound — the more dynamic the picture!

 # 🔊 What It Does